CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/1~Setting_Up/1~VS_Code.md

 ## Some Useful Keyboard Shortcuts
-- Ctrl/Cmd+/ Comments/uncomments all highlighted lines, works for any language
+- *Ctrl/Cmd+/* &nbsp;Comments/uncomments all highlighted lines, works for any language
-- Ctrl/Cmd+F5 Run without debugging, this one is worth changing to something else, since you'll be doing it a lot
+- *Ctrl/Cmd+F5* &nbsp;Run without debugging, this one is worth changing to something else, since you'll be doing it a lot
-- Tab Adds an indent to all highlighted lines
+- *Tab* &nbsp;Adds an indent to all highlighted lines
-- Shift+Tab Removes an indent from all highlighted lines
+- *Shift+Tab* &nbsp;Removes an indent from all highlighted lines
-- Alt/Opt+Click Creates additional cursors wherever you click, then when you type or paste, it will appear at all cursor points
+- *Alt/Opt+Click* &nbsp;Creates additional cursors wherever you click, then when you type or paste, it will appear at all cursor points
-- Alt/Opt+↑/↓ Move line(s) up or down
+- *Alt/Opt+↑/↓* &nbsp;Move line(s) up or down
-- Ctrl/Cmd+Y Redo, for when you're overzealous with the undos
+- *Ctrl/Cmd+Y* &nbsp;Redo, for when you're overzealous with the undos
-- Ctrl/Cmd+D Select next instance, this highlights the next instance of whatever word your cursor is on
+- *Ctrl/Cmd+D* &nbsp;Select next instance, this highlights the next instance of whatever word your cursor is on
-- Alt/Opt+Shift+↑/↓ Creates cursor above/below
+- *Alt/Opt+Shift+↑/↓* &nbsp;Creates cursor above/below
-- Ctrl/Cmd+L Selects the whole line
+- *Ctrl/Cmd+L* &nbsp;Selects the whole line
-- Alt/Opt+Shift+I Puts cursors on the end of all selected lines
+- *Alt/Opt+Shift+I* &nbsp;Puts cursors on the end of all selected lines
-- Ctrl/Cmd+, Opens settings
+- *Ctrl/Cmd+,* &nbsp;Opens settings
-- Ctrl/Cmd+Shift+P Opens the Command Palette, where you can search for commands
+- *Ctrl/Cmd+Shift+P* &nbsp;Opens the Command Palette, where you can search for commands

 Also, while in the editor, you can right-click on a variable to bring up a menu with some very helpful options.
 The most useful are
-- F12 Go to definition, this will bring your screen to where this variable is defined, it will adhere to scope and open the necessary file in a new tab if needed.
+- F12 &nbsp;Go to definition, this will bring your screen to where this variable is defined, it will adhere to scope and open the necessary file in a new tab if needed.
-- Shift+F12 Go to references, this will show all the places this variable is used in your code.
+- Shift+F12 &nbsp;Go to references, this will show all the places this variable is used in your code.
-- F2 Rename Symbol, this will rename the variable (again respecting scope) to something new, use this instead of a find and replace as it's almost impossible to make a mistake.
+- F2 &nbsp;Rename Symbol, this will rename the variable (again respecting scope) to something new, use this instead of a find and replace as it's almost impossible to make a mistake.